 Christmas in Kazakhstan

 Christmas in Kazakhstan is almost always snowy, as it snows for around four months of the year during the winter.
-About 70% of people in Kazakhstan are Muslims, so Christmas isn't a big holiday and 25th December is a day just like any other day.
-This means the shops are open, the public transport is running and everyone is at work.
+About 70% of people in Kazakhstan are Muslims, so Christmas isn't a big holiday.
+Most of the Christians in Kazakhstan belong to Orthodox churches, so they celebrate Christmas on January 7th, rather than on December 25th.

-Christians in Kazakhstan, don't normally celebrate Christmas on Christmas day, unless they happen to be off work or it’s a Sunday.
-Instead, the main Christmas celebrations are on the Sunday before Christmas Day.
-Christians in Kazakhstan have translated some English songs into Kazakh and Russian and there are a few traditional songs that were composed in Kazakhstan, but they normally sing their usual worship songs in Church on the day they celebrate Christmas.
+Some non Orthodox christians might celebrate Christmas on December 25th or sometimes the Sunday before.
+They have also translated some English songs into Kazakh and Russian and there are a few traditional songs that were composed in Kazakhstan, but they normally sing their usual worship songs in Church on the day they celebrate Christmas.

-Although Christmas isn't widely celebrated, the following week is the biggest celebration of the year for Kazakhstanis – New Year!
-So while there aren't Christmas trees, Father Christmas/Santa or Christmas presents for the good children... there IS a New Year tree, there IS a Snow Father (and a snow maiden, his younger, female helper) and children DO get New Year presents!
-When Kazakhstan was part of the USSR, all religions were banned and the government made the New Year celebrations important - that's why they are still more important than Christmas today - even after 20 years on from the collapse of the USSR.
+When Kazakhstan was part of the USSR, all religions were banned and the government made the New Year celebrations important - that's why they are still more important than Christmas today - even after 25 years after the collapse of the USSR.
 (In fact Kazakhstan finalized independence from the USSR on December 25th 1991!
-Kazakhstan Independence Day is celebrated on 16th December, the date is first officially Independence declared from the Soviet Union.)
+Kazakhstan Independence Day is celebrated on 16th December, the date is the first officially Independence declared from the Soviet Union.)

-Just as countries have celebrations in the run-up to Christmas, Kazakhstan’s New Year celebrations start in early December (so celebrating Christmas on the Sunday before 25th December fits right in for Kazakhstani Christians!).
+Just as countries have celebrations in the run-up to Christmas, Kazakhstan’s New Year celebrations start in early December.